-Prior to the initiation of the conversion process for any rights recognized under Claim 218, the Company shall use reasonable efforts to avoid allowing Claim 218 to be forfeited or abandoned for non-use, and shall not otherwise intentionally jeopardize the validity of Claim 218, except to the extent that the FERC annual license or Settlement requires flow regimes inconsistent with Claims 218, and in times of water shortage the Company and ODFW may agree with other existing water users to prorate water shortages notwithstanding relative priority dates.
-If the Company's historic use of water under Claim 218 becomes a matter of dispute in a legal proceeding, the Company shall cooperate with ODFW in defending the validity of Claim 218 by making reasonable efforts to provide documentation regarding the history of the use of water pursuant to Claim 218.
-If conversion occurs, at the time of conversion the right(s) will be transferred to WRD as provided by ORS 543A.305.
-The Company shall cooperate with WRD by making reasonable efforts to provide historic documentation in aid of the transfer.
+Prior to the assignment of Claim 218, or any rights recognized under Claim 218, the Company shall use reasonable efforts to avoid allowing Claim 218 to be deemed abandoned for non-use prior to adjudication; or for any rights recognized under Claim 218 in the FFOD, to avoid becoming subject to forfeiture for nonuse, and shall not otherwise intentionally jeopardize the validity of Claim 218, except to the extent that the FERC annual license or Settlement requires flow regimes inconsistent with Claim 218, and in times of water shortage the Company and ODFW may agree with other existing water users to prorate water shortages notwithstanding relative priority dates.
+If the Company's historic use of water under Claim 218 becomes a matter of dispute in a legal proceeding, the Company shall cooperate with ODFW in defending the validity of Claim 218 by making reasonable efforts to provide documentation regarding the history of the use of water pursuant to Claim 218 prior to assignment.
+If conversion occurs, at the time of conversion the right(s) will be held by WRD as provided by ORS 543A.305.
+The Company shall cooperate with WRD by making reasonable efforts to provide historic documentation in aid of the conversion.